fs-webdev/fs-person/README.md

 All properties are optional.
 Properties not passed in will not be displayed.

 * `lang` - [ISO language code](https://www.w3schools.com/tags/ref_language_codes.asp) of the name.
 Will be used as the `lang` attribute on the name element.
-This allows screen readers to [properly pronounce the name](https://www.paciellogroup.com/blog/2016/06/using-the-html-lang-attribute/).
+This allows screen readers to [properly pronounce the name](https://www.paciellogroup.com/blog/2016/06/using-the-html-lang-attribute/) when it's in a different language the pages.
 * `name` - Full name of the person.
 Defaults to `[Unknown Name]`.
 * `givenName` - Given name of the person.
 Defaults to `[Unknown Name]`.
 * `familyName` - Family name of the person.